kubermatic/docs/content/kubeone/v1.5/tutorials/creating-clusters/_index.en.md

 [natively-supported][compatibility-providers] (AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix, OpenStack, Packet, VMware Cloud Director, and VMware vSphere), and we will use it in this tutorial.
-If your provider is not supported (e.g. bare-metal), youcan check the [KubeOne Static Workers][static-workers] feature for more information about the second approach.
+If your provider is not supported (e.g. bare-metal), you can check the [KubeOne Static Workers][static-workers] feature for more information about the second approach.